 --output tsv)

-Locating the Assigned Identity Coordinates (User Assigned Managed Identity resource id)
+Locating the Assigned Identity Coordinates

 The next step is to retrieve the User Assigned Managed Identity resource ID and store it in a variable.
 This variable will be used later during the cluster deployment.
 Use the following command to obtain the value: